This article was written by Tiffany and Rebekah Brannan as part of the Breening Thursdays series.

 Their wedding culminates in the inevitable bridal kiss.
 However, like Padme’s wedding gown, this kiss is indecent and improper.
 Like their two previous kisses, this seal of their wedding vows is open-mouthed and actually quite disgusting.
 In addition to that, we, as Code film fans, find this open-mouthed labial activity very unsatisfying.
 They never actually press their lips together!
 Just kiss tenderly for a few seconds instead of nibbling at each other!
 Compare this kiss with any Code wedding kiss, and you will see what we mean.

 Tiffany’s Conclusion: I really enjoyed this movie.
 From an artistic standpoint, I was delighted to see the development of major characters, especially Anakin.
 As a writer who loves complicated stories and complex backstories, I appreciate how detailed and comprehensive this Darth Vader backstory is, since every point beautifully connects to something from the original trilogy.
 These details are so helpful and informative that I feel like Episodes I-III were actually made before Episodes IV-VI, since there is so much that you don’t know just from seeing the original trilogy.
 This supports George Lucas’s statement that the saga should best be watched I-VI.
 From the viewpoint of a classic film fan, I was very pleased by how traditional and classic many aspects of this film are.
 In fact, I think that the prequels are more similar to Golden Era films than the originals, since they rely on romance and complex story rather than action and adventure, although there is excitement in the prequels, too!
 From a Code standpoint, I was pleased to see that many of the very unpleasant objections which were sprinkled throughout the last two Star Wars films we have breened were not in this film.
-For instance, the wanton eating of whole, often live creatures, comedie de toilette, and comedie de digestion which made Return of the Jedi and The Phantom Menace unpleasant to watch at time were absent in this film.
+For instance, the wanton eating of whole, often live creatures, comedie de toilette, and comedie de digestion which made Return of the Jedi and The Phantom Menace unpleasant to watch at times were absent in this film.
 I have a strong stomach, so violence doesn’t make me sick, although it offends me.
 However, just looking at some of the screenshots from the two aforementioned films of creatures eating disgusting things made me feel ill while writing these articles.
 I am pleased to say that I never felt queasy during this breening project.
 The main objections in this film were violence, indecent costumes, some grotesque looking aliens and droids, and three open-mouthed kisses.
 These were very few unacceptable lines.
 There was one four-letter word in this film, which there wasn’t in the previous one.
 However, I personally found this film less offensive, disgusting, and at times uncomfortable at times than The Phantom Menace, which I appreciated.

 Rebekah’s Conclusion: I was looking forward greatly to watching this movie, and I am happy to say it was just as wonderful as I expected!
 While I had watched multiple scenes from it over and over again, it was still entertaining to see it all strung together with new scenes in between the familiar ones.
 After watching the film in its entirety, I must say that I simply cannot understand the criticism it receives.
 The story was intriguing, the special effects were overall very good, and the acting was above reproach.
 Hayden Christensen gave an absolutely brilliant performance, perfectly embodying the character of a troubled young man torn between love and duty.
-What I think many fail to see is that the character is supposed to mildly awkward, especially when romancing Padme, since he has practically been raised by the Jedi Order.
+What I think many fail to see is that the character is supposed to be mildly awkward, especially when romancing Padme, since he has practically been raised by the Jedi Order.
 He has been brought up since he was ten years old in an environment rather like a monastery, where he is supposed to repress all feelings.
 It is only natural that he would be uncomfortable and perhaps even a bit clumsy when trying to express his feelings for Padme.
 However, in the fireside scene, his romantic confessions of love are certainly enough to make any woman swoon!
 The film also had impressive action, featuring three wonderfully choreographed lightsaber battles at the film’s climax.
 From its first moment to its last, I think it can certainly be considered a masterful addition to the Star Wars saga.
 As I have said before, while the prequels may have a very different feeling from the originals, that doesn’t mean they are necessarily inferior.
 They are set in a different time, when much was different in the galaxy, so it is only natural that they should be different.
 However, as much as I liked it, I’m sure I would have found it even more enjoyable if it had been made under the guidance of the PCA, with our suggested changes.
 Once again, I hope we have not offended any of our Jedi, Sith, bounty hunter, and smuggler friends with our changes.
 Now, I believe this party’s over!
 I’ll see you on our next trip to a galaxy far, far away!

 We hope you like our breening of this film!
 We both agree that Attack of the Clones is significantly better than The Phantom Menace, but we don’t mean to say that the predecessor was bad in any way.
 This second film built very effectively on what was begun in The Phantom Menace.
 This repeats what happened in the original trilogy, in our opinion.
 A New Hope was a good beginning, setting the scene and introducing us to our main characters, just as The Phantom Menace set the scene for the prequels and introduced us to the main character.
 Then, like The Empire Strikes Back, Attack of the Clones became much more mature.
 It developed the romance, introducing the love theme as well as unacceptable kissing.
 Both also introduced darker themes, such as war, plotting, and facing death.
 Because of this, we found both films more mature, more sophisticated, and thus more reminiscent of Golden Age swashbuckling films, like Errol Flynn and Olivia de Havilland costume dramas.
 What it lacks in realism, due to the fact that it was made twenty years later than the original trilogy, it makes up in dramatic elegance.
 All that it lacked to be a really good film was the PCA’s guidance, which would eliminate all the objectionable, offensive, and improper elements from the film, making it reasonably acceptable to reasonable people.
 Please come back in November to join us as we breen the third movie in the prequel trilogy!
 Until then, may the Force be with you.